Reasons Behind Your Shiny Skin And Ways To Manage It

 If a natural sheen on your skin causes more concern than joy, learn what it could mean.

 Who does not want glossy, shiny skin?
 But, is shiny skin actually healthy?
 While those shiny streaks on your nose tip and cheekbones may act as a natural highlighter, enhancing your facial attributes with layers of grease on your face can be a problem.

 Shiny skin is common when you have hyperactive sebaceous glands, which can be caused by various factors, such as puberty, genetics, hormonal imbalance, or climatic conditions.
 Fortunately, you can manage your shiny skin.
 Keep reading to discover the solutions!

 In This Article

 Shiny Skin: Is It Healthy Or A Cause For Concern?

 Your sebaceous glands release sebum or natural oils that give your skin a healthy shine.
 Usually, shiny skin is not a cause for concern.
 The natural oils contain essential fat, triglycerides, ceramides, and wax that form a layer on your skin to protect its natural barrier and keep it moisturized (1).
 They protect the skin from harmful bacteria, UV damage, and inflammation to keep it healthy.

 In other words, shiny skin can be a sign of healthy skin.
-Rather, if your skin loses the shine and appears dull, it is a cause for concern as your skin and body may not get adequate nutrition.
+However, excess oil on your skin can lead to problems like acne breakouts.
+Conversely, if your skin loses its shine and appears dull, it is a cause for concern as this can lead to skin dryness and crepiness.

 Although many women desire shiny and glowing skin, the excess shine can be annoying.
 If your skin turns oily and shiny after a few hours of cleansing, it means you have overactive sebaceous glands.
 This is common in people with oily skin, and multiple factors may cause excessive sebum production.
 Let’s take a look.